Loading

 • Trained quadruped locomotion policy using RL in Isaac Lab

-• Multi-terrain curriculum across flat ground, rubble, slopes, and steps
+• Multi terrain curriculum across flat ground, rubble, slopes, and steps

 • Reward shaping for stability, smooth motion, and disturbance recovery